RHormann/Stockmarket-Checker/README.md

-# Stockmarket-Checker
+# Rowan.gg
-Enter a company name and information about the stock will be returned.
+Enter a League of legends summoner name and information about the user will be returned